Avaq/jQuery-DOMTimers/README.md

 });
 ```

-# **WARNING: None if the following is implemented yet!**

 ## jQuery methods

 ### jQuery.DOMReady()

-Returns a `Deffered.promise()` that resolves as soon as the DOM has loaded.
+Returns a `Deferred.promise()` that resolves as soon as the DOM has loaded.
 After the DOM has loaded, additional
-calls to this method return the same `Deffered.promise()` object.
+calls to this method return the same `Deferred.promise()` object.

 ### jQuery.DOMRendered()

 Each call to this method creates new promise objects that each resolve as soon as the DOM has finished rendering.

-## Todo

-- Everything.

 ## License